cloudposse/atmos/website/docs/core-concepts/components/component-overrides.md

 the other hand, if we define an `overrides` section in a stack manifest, only the components directly defined in the manifest and its imports will get the overridden values, not all the components in the top-level Atmos stack.

-This is especially useful when you have Atmos stack manifests split per Teams, each Team manages a set of components, and you need to define a common configuration (or override the existing one) for the components that only a particular Team manages.
+This is especially useful when you have Atmos stack manifests split per Teams; each Team manages a set of components, and you need to define a common configuration (or override the existing one) for the components that only a particular Team manages.

 For example, we have two Teams: `devops` and `testing`.